-Initially developed for the veteran population, SLUMS is another tool with an online printable form to be used for testing.
-Their website has an instructional outline for administrators, as well as training opportunities, and a wide range of language options from which to choose.
+Initially developed for the veteran population, SLUMS is another tool with an online printable form for testing.
+Their website has an instructional outline for administrators, training opportunities, and a wide range of language options from which to choose.

 Other modalities include but are not limited to the Blessed Orientation-Memory-Concentration Test, Kokmen Short Test of Mental Status, Memory Impairment Screen, Ottawa 3DY, Brief Alzheimer’s Screen, Caregiver-completed AD8, and many other dementia screening scales.

 The results of these assessments require review in the context of each patient.
 Each administrator should remember that a screening test is not a substitute for a diagnostic workup.
-Lastly, it bears mentioning that no current data is supporting the use of cognitive assessments in asymptomatic patients.
+Lastly, it bears mentioning that no current data support the use of cognitive assessments in asymptomatic patients.

 Cognitive assessments evaluate for cognitive impairment by assessing the neuropsychological domains.
 A brief explanation of the frequently tested domains follows.